“So, where are you going to go to college?”

 Even college counselors at private schools really only help rising seniors, and they don’t make recommendations about extracurriculars, summer activities, or strategy.
 If you want someone who’s going to improve your overall applicant profile, you need to look outside of school.

 What are your child’s summer plans for each year of high school?
 Are they taking the right classes?
 Are they spending their extracurricular time wisely?
+How is test prep going (or has it even started)?
 Have they thought about what they want to study in college?
+Do they have leadership experience?
+What sets them apart from their peers?
 The list of questions goes on.

 Every year, thousands of families discover that the college application process has dozens of moving pieces, any one of which can derail an application.
 Forgot to sign up for an interview?
 That’s a strike against you.
 Last SAT test date closed?
 Strike two.
 Didn’t realize the University of California due date is November 30 for everyone?
 So much for Berkeley.